 There are a number of specific features that infer a person is suffering from psychosis.
 The following characteristics may be present:

 Delusions may include beliefs that harm is imminent, environmental cues are personally directed, one is exceptional in comparison to others, other people are in love with him or her, catastrophes are impending, and that an outside force is adversely influencing the status of one’s health.
 Moreover, people experiencing delusions may feel as though their thoughts are controlled, removed, or implanted by an outside source.
-Severity of this characteristic is sometimes determined by the person’s level of conviction in which he or she believes the delusions to be true despite evidence that proves otherwise.
+The severity of this characteristic is sometimes determined by the person’s level of conviction in which he or she believes the delusions to be true despite evidence that proves otherwise.

 Disorganized thinking refers to the often-confusing thoughts that come from a person suffering from psychosis.
 This characteristic is verbal and can present as if the person is free-associating about topics that have no relation or do not seem to make sense.
 This is due to the rapid rate in which the individual is experiencing emotions or different ideas.
 Conversely, a person with psychosis may experience a slowing of their thought processes and find it extremely difficult to communicate with others.